 The iPad mini 6 will likely keep the $399 price we see in its predecessor.
 Apple has generally kept its tablets at the same price over the years, and the iPad mini starts with 64GB of storage, which gives it a better value proposition against the 32GB $329 iPad.

 The 256GB iPad mini costs $149 more, at $549, and that price-to-storage upgrade pattern also looks to continue.

 iPad mini 6 display: Mini-LED on the way

 The biggest bit of news from Ming Chi-Kuo's reports is that the iPad mini 6 won't be so miniature.
-The new iPad mini is expected to have an 8.5-inch screen, which will be an increase of 8% from the iPad mini 5's 7.9-inch screen.
-While an earlier note from Kuo suggested the tablet's screen could be as big as 9 inches, rumors seem to have solidified around the 8.5-inch size.
+The new iPad mini is expected to have an 8.4-inch screen, according to Japanese site Mac Otakara, which will be a sizable increase from the iPad mini 5's 7.9-inch screen.

 Kuo's also suggested that the next iPad mini is one of the devices that Apple's considering using a Mini-LED screen -- which has all the display quality perks of OLED screens, without the decay issues on.
 But that was earlier in the year, when Kuo claimed this iPad mini 6 would be 7.9 inches and coming out in 2020 -- two things that feel as if they're not on the table anymore.

 We've also seen rumors of Touch ID fingerprint readers being used in the iPad mini 6.
 But we're not as optimistic as they're not from one of the more reliable sources.

 A post at the Chinese tech site MyDrivers.com (when passed through Google Translate) suggests that the iPad mini 6 will feature an A13 processor, which makes sense as an upgrade from the A12 Bionic chips in the iPad mini 5.